 Orcharding on the Front Range is no easy task thanks to Mother Nature.
-We have a deep appreciation for the fall orchard traditions and we are committed to bring you a small reminisce of memories from days gone by and a place to create new ones.
+We have a deep appreciation for Fall apple orchard traditions and we are committed to bring you a small reminisce of memories from days gone by and a place to create new ones.
 At present, YA YA Orchard sits on 8 acres and is home to 1,000 fruit trees – mostly apple, but some cherry, plum and pear.

 In 1896, Percy Goss moved to the farm.
 He “bachelored it” for four years before he married Jennie, and they began farming on what is now the YA YA Farm & Orchard.
 In 1934, they gave their son, Jim, the graduation gift of an apple orchard.
 This orchard always produced amazing apples.
 When the Goss family relocated in 1979, the orchard was left and fell into neglect.